Zerah Pulsipher was one of my ancestors–a good man who did a lot of great things. These are a few of his stories.

 John Taylor would later serve as the third president of the Church, leading the Church for almost ten years (three as president of the Quorum of the Twelve and seven as President of the Church).

-Zera recorded that shortly after being baptized he “was ordained to the office of an Elder and went to preaching with considerable success at home and abroad.”
-He and another missionary, Elijah Cheney, traveled to the small town of Richland, New York.
-There, he records, “I had the privilege of baptizing Wilford Woodruff on the 31 Dec 1833” (in Lund, 1953, p.
-13. See also Church of Jesus Christ of Latter-day Saints, 1996, p.
-30).
+Zerah recorded that shortly after being baptized he “I remaind in that [place] Preaching in the regions around with Privilege of Baptizing <many> into [the] Kingdom.”
+(Pulsipher Z., “Autobiographical Sketch #2.”)
+He and another missionary, Elijah Cheney, traveled to the small town of Richland, New York, where he baptized Wilford Woodruff on the 31 Dec 1833.”
 Wilford Woodruff would later become the fourth president of the Church, leading it for over eleven years (two as president of the Quorum of the Twelve and nine as President of the Church).
 It has even been stated that President Woodruff “is arguably the third most important figure in all of LDS church history after Joseph Smith, who began Mormonism, and Brigham Young, who led the Saints to Utah and supervised the early colonization of the intermountain west” (Alexander, 1991, p.
 331).

-The story of how the newly-converted missionaries were led to this future president is quite inspiring.
+The story of how the newly-converted missionaries were led to this future president is inspiring and somewhat amusing:

 On the other end of the story, Wilford Woodruff was exposed to many different denominations as a youth.
 From the teachings of an older friend, the whisperings of the spirit, and studying the scriptures he came to the conclusion that they lacked the spiritual gifts and authority that they ought to have.
 When he told that to the ministers, they said that he was foolish for believing it and that “these things were given to the children of men in the dark ages of the world, and they were given for the very purpose of enlightening the children of men in that age, that they might believe in Jesus Christ.
 Today we live in the blaze of the glorious gospel light, and we do not need those things.”
 In response, Wilford replied: “Then give me the dark ages of the world; give me those ages when men received these principles.”
 (Woodruff, 1889, p.
 450; see also Church of Jesus Christ of Latter-day Saints, 2004, pp. 36-37.)
 He also related that: